-An infant brain damage lawyer is a legal expert who specializes in medical malpractice cases, and can assist those who feel their child’s brain damage was caused by negligence.
+An infant brain damage lawyer is a legal expert who specializes in medical malpractice involving infant brain damage and negligence.
 Brain damage in an infant or newborn can range from mild to severe and has the potential to cause lasting side effects and disabilities.

 There are several potential causes of brain damage in an infant.
-If the cause of your child’s brain damage was due to negligence on the part of the caregiver in whom you entrusted your baby’s well-being, you might have a strong case to make with a lawyer who can help you get compensation.
+If the cause of your child’s brain damage was negligence on the part of the caregiver to whom you entrusted your baby’s well-being, you might have a strong legal case for recovering damages.

 A common cause of brain damage is the deprivation of oxygen or asphyxia.
 The longer the baby’s brain is cut off from or restricted from oxygen flow, the worse the brain damage may be.
 In extreme cases, infant brain damage can lead to death.

-Asphyxiation can be caused by complications of birth-related to the umbilical cord or placenta, but lack of oxygen can also be related to the mother’s health.
+Asphyxiation can be caused by birth complications related to the umbilical cord or placenta, but lack of oxygen can also be related to the mother’s health.
 If she has low blood pressure or certain illnesses, it can restrict the flow of blood or oxygen to the baby.

 Brain damage may also be caused by physical trauma and injury caused during childbirth.
 A doctor may use forceps or a vacuum extractor, for example.
 These instruments can help aid delivery, but they can also damage the skull and the brain under it.

 Other causes may be preeclampsia, a potentially dangerous condition in the mother, and untreated jaundice in the baby after it is born.

 If your doctor doesn’t diagnose or treat infections during pregnancy, they could lead to brain damage in your baby.